diogopinto1/pml_proj/Info/info.md

 ## PML project with Google Colab

-This machine learning project was done in google colab, and all folders and datasets (images) are present in google drive
+This machine learning project was done in google colab, and all folders and datasets are present in google drive

 ### Link to the drive folder